 Finance is a vital area of American business.
 Current trends and ethical dimensions of the world of high finance make the liberal arts background that Loyola offers an essential part of any strong finance education.

-The finance concentration is one of the most popular undergraduate concentrations in the Sellinger School of Business.
+The B.S. in finance is one of the most popular undergraduate programs in the Sellinger School of Business.
 It is also the largest concentration in the graduate programs - Loyola offers a part-time MBA degree with a specialization in finance.

 The Finance department is comprised of highly qualified faculty.
 Their areas of expertise include and are not limited to: